samanthaixer/bankTechTest/README.md

 ## Objects

-Account - deposit, withdraw, balance, transactions, printStatement Transaction - type(credit or debit), amount, date, print
+`Account` - deposit, withdraw, balance, transactions, printStatement

+`Transaction` - type(credit or debit), amount, date, print

 ## Dependencies
-Account delegates the storing of each transaction to a transaction object Account delegates responsibility for printing each individual line to the transaction
+`Account` delegates the storing of each transaction to a `Transaction` object

+`Account` delegates responsibility for printing each individual line to the transaction

-When testing the account, I should be able to inject transaction objects
+When testing the `Account`, I should be able to inject `Transaction` objects

+## Tests

+What do I want to test?

+### Feature Tests

+These will be features that the user is likely to want to do.
+One has been provided as acceptance criteria.

+### Unit Tests

+- `Transaction` -  adding a credit transaction, adding a debit transaction, validation?, valid date, readable printing

+- `Account` - crediting or debitting the account updates the account balance, statement produces a list of transactions